New hope for pancreatic cancer? drug combo trial launches

 Summary

-This study tests a new drug called ivonescimab, which targets the immune system and tumor blood vessels, combined with targeted radiation and chemotherapy for people with locally advanced pancreatic cancer that cannot be removed by surgery.
-The goal is to see if this combination is safe and can help control the cancer longer.
-About 37 participants will take part in two phases: first to find the best dose, then to measure how well it works.
+This study tests a new drug called ivonescimab, combined with targeted radiation and chemotherapy, for people with locally advanced pancreatic cancer that cannot be removed by surgery.
+The trial has two phases: first, finding the safest dose of ivonescimab, then checking how well the combination works at controlling the cancer.
+About 37 participants will be enrolled.

 Disclaimer